 Looking to stuff our own faces with chocolate, we headed up the hill to try our luck again at El Quetzal, and this time we got in.
 Well, more like we got out—on the front porch, where we enjoyed wine and an amazing gooey brownie with coffee ice cream.

-We continued to roll the dice and headed back to the ornitologico that had thwarted us the night before.
+After our El Quetzal success, we continued to roll the dice and headed back to the ornitologico that had thwarted us the night before.
 This time, we easily found our way back to the dirt road that goes west at the bird statue.
 We passed the snarling dogs that were fenced in and weren’t as freaked out by them as we had been the night before.
 Next, we came upon a friendly looking dog just sitting outside his house.
 I greeted him, as one does, with a friendly “Hola, perro,” which apparently alerted another dog—that was NOT fenced in or otherwise held back.
 It came around the side of the house snarling and barking.

 “Keep walking,” Mia warned as the dog charged us.
 We needed to show strength, not fear.
 As we moved forward at a steady pace and resisted the urge to break into full run, I unsnapped my metal water bottle from my backpack and slowly waved it between me and the dog like a weapon.
 The snapping and snarling continued, but the dog stopped following us as we walked out of range of the property it was protecting.

 Our destination was almost right next door, which was great.
 What was not so great was that the gate was closed and nobody was there.
 We didn’t have time to dilly dally because if this night walk wasn’t happening, we had limited time to get to the Frog Concert at Mindo Lago clear past the other side of town.
 We were at a dead end, so the only option was to turn around and cross that dog again.